CRM vs Sales Management software, let’s clear the air for micro, small and medium businesses.

-CRM is all about customer journey management from pre to post sales and on the other hand sales management digs deep into how your sales teams are performing on a day to day basis.
-The market has plenty of solutions to offer which has consolidated some of the CRM and sales management features but there are certain differences between the two types of softwares.
+CRM is all about customer journey management from pre to post-sales and on the other hand, sales management digs deep into how your sales teams are performing on a day to day basis.
+The market has plenty of solutions to offer which has consolidated some of the CRM and sales management features but there are certain differences between the two types of software.

 What is CRM software?

 Customer relationship management aka CRM software is primarily used by teams across sales, project management teams, customer service, and even marketing departments to store and manage contacts, company, deals, estimates, projects, tasks, invoices and interaction history with the prospect.

 CRM also provide sales funnel insights where how the individuals performs against their assigned goals.

 Contact and Company Management: Ability to store contact and map those contacts to relevant companies.
 The contacts can be used to create deals and estimates.

 Deal Management: Ability to log and manage deals and maintain the interaction history with the prospect.
 The deal management should also allow moving through the sales lifecycle stages.